Almost A Century of Fun: A Brief History of Pond Skimming

 Image: Mt Baker Slush Cup Facebook

 Things really started to get fun and competitive many years later, in 1992, at Squaw Valley (now Palisades).
-Lake Cushing, situated right at the base of the mountain, set the perfect grounds for this annual event that just celebrated 31 years.
-Originally, when the snow melted off of the pond at the end of the season, Squaw Ski Patrol would attempt to ‘skim’ across as a proper send-off to the season.
+Lake Cushing, situated right at the base of the mountain, provides the perfect setting for this annual event, which will celebrate its 34th birthday this year.
+Originally, when the snow melted off the pond at the end of the season, Ski Patrol would attempt to ‘skim’ across as a proper send-off to the season.

-This intrigued local business owner, Jean Hagan, to create something engaging, entertaining, and open to the public.
+This intrigued local business owner Jean Hagan, who set out to create something engaging, entertaining, and open to the public.
 Now, skiers and riders send themselves into the ice-cold water wearing their craziest costumes and bringing their best bag of tricks, hoping to receive the perfect score from local celebrity judges.
-Spectators lining the surrounding runs are treated to endless laughs and enjoyment while watching the antics unfold.
-Thanks to Hagan, Tom O’Neil, and many other individuals involved, the Cushing Crossing is now primarily recognized as the epitome of the perfect spring pond skim events.
+Spectators lining the surrounding runs are treated to endless laughter and enjoyment as the antics unfold.
+Thanks to Hagan, Tom O’Neil, and many others involved, the Cushing Crossing is now widely recognized as the epitome of perfect spring pond-skim events.

 cushing crossing